Brian Sandoval: Nomination

 In the fall of 2004, Democratic Senator Harry Reid spoke with Sandoval about whether he was interested in serving as a judge for the United States District Court for the District of Nevada, and that December, Reid recommended to President George W. Bush that he nominate Sandoval to a future opening on that court.
 Sandoval was formally nominated by Bush on March 1, 2005, to the seat being vacated by Judge Howard D. McKibben.

 On September 29, 2005, the Senate Judiciary Committee held a confirmation hearing on Sandoval's nomination.
 On October 20, 2005, the Judiciary committee reported Sandoval's nomination out of committee on a voice vote.
 Sandoval was unanimously confirmed by the United States Senate on October 24, 2005 by an 89–0 vote (with 11 Senators not voting).
 Sandoval received his judicial commission on October 26, 2005.

 Tenure

 Sandoval announced his resignation as Judge of the United States District Court for the District of Nevada on August 15, 2009, to become effective beginning September 15, 2009.
 On the same day as his resignation became official, Sandoval announced he was running for the Governorship.
 Sandoval's chambers were in the Bruce R. Thompson Courthouse and Federal Building in Reno.

 Governor of Nevada

 2010 election

-On June 9, 2010, on the Republican primary, Sandoval defeated incumbent Governor Jim Gibbons.
+On June 9, 2010, in the Republican primary, Sandoval defeated incumbent Governor Jim Gibbons.
 In the general election, Sandoval won 53%–41%, against Democrat Rory Reid, the Clark County Commissioner and son of U.S. Senate Majority Leader Harry Reid.
 He won every county in the state, and all with a majority except Clark County, where Las Vegas is the county seat, which Sandoval won with a plurality (49%–47%).